Millbury High School: Athletic state championships

 Millbury has a total of 7 state championships across 3 sports.
 The girls' soccer team has seen the most success in terms of state championships, with a total of 3.
 The most recent state championship was in 2025, when the baseball team won the first state title for the school since the 2019 Girls' soccer championship.
-In recent years, Millbury's baseball, boys' basketball, volleyball, esports, and football teams have seen the most success, with many teams qualifying for the MIAA final four, and the esports team becoming state finalists in 2024.
+In recent years, Millbury's baseball, boys' basketball, volleyball, esports, and football teams have seen the most success, with many teams qualifying for the MIAA final four, and the esports team reaching the MSAA state finals in 2024 and 2025.

 Note: From 1972 to 2012, football state championships were separated by region, so there would be multiple champions from each division.
 From 1972 to 1977 and from 1997 to 2008, it was split between Eastern Mass and Central/Western Mass and there would be two champions in each division.
 From 1978 to 1996 and from 2009 to 2012 Central and Western Mass split so there would be three champions in each division.
 In 2013 everything was combined and therefore only allowed one state champion per division.